Why is memory important: Learning from past experiences

 The memory processes, encoding, storage, and retrieval.

-What we classify as a single memory are actually three sub-memories that can be distinguished from each other:
+What we classify as a single memory are three sub-memories that can be distinguished from each other:

 • Working memory